-“Someone that I used to know”
+“Somebody that I used to know.”

 When it comes to making a decision about spending time and money we tend to do research.
 Especially when it’s our own money, we tend to ask questions like “Is the product, service or event worth our while?”, “Is it run through a trusted and helpful platform?”.
 And often the best place to get trustworthy answers to these considerations is through referrals.
 First prize is generally a referral from someone we know.
 This could be someone who has similar likes and tastes, someone whose opinion we respect.
 Or it could be someone we wake up with, drive to work with, cook supper and then go to sleep with.
 No, we’re not talking about a second personality, we’re talking about our age-old friend, Radio.

 WITH RADIO, BEING IN THE FRIENDZONE CAN BE A GOOD THING!

 Spotify, iTunes and Google Music are global giants when it comes to getting our hips shaking.
 Nowadays, whether it’s Bach or Bieber, you have instant access to music at the swipe of a finger on a touchscreen.
 But ironically, with their size and global reach, these services can never hope to compete with a local radio station.

 WHERE DO I START?